hritikp00/Express-App-Deployment-on-the-Google-Cloud/README.md

 ## Setup Locally
 1. Clone the repository.
 2. Install dependencies:
-npm install
-3. Install Redis locally or use a cloud instance.
+3. Install Redis locally or use a cloud instance. npm init -y npm install express redis @google-cloud/pubsub
-4. Run the app:
+5. Run the app:
 node app.js

 ## Deployment
 To deploy the app on Google Cloud Run, use the following instructions:
-1. Build and push the Docker image.
+1. Build and push the Docker image. docker build -t gcr.io/YOUR_PROJECT_ID/express-app . docker push gcr.io/YOUR_PROJECT_ID/express-app

-2. Deploy using Pulumi:
+3. Deploy using Pulumi:
 pulumi up

 ## Public URL

 You can access the deployed app here: https://express-app-846971326240.us-central1.run.app